 And, it’s not just student loans.
 Undergrads are running up their credit cards, too.
 The average monthly student credit card balance is $1,420.
 (Source: CreditRepair.com)

-So I spoke with Derek Haake, who founded a site called Campushift.com in college while looking for a better way to save on college textbooks.
+So I spoke with Derek Haake, who founded Campushift.com in college, while looking for a better way to save on college textbooks.
 Along with helping students find the least expensive source for their books, Campus Shift also provided discount deals on food, concerts, campus activities, and clothing.
 Derek received a degree from The University of Texas at Arlington, then an MBA and JD from the University of Akron.

-Given his expertise in the things that students buy, I asked Derek about some of the ways that college students can reduce expenses.
+Given his expertise in the things that students buy, I asked Derek about how college students can reduce expenses.